Now Kandeh, Gilan

-Now Kandeh (نوكنده, also Romanized as Naukandeh; also known as Naukandekh and Nowkandeh-ye Kūchek) is a village in Dinachal Rural District, Pareh Sar District, Rezvanshahr County, Gilan Province, Iran.
-In the 2006 census, its population was 1,071, comprising 293 families.
+Now Kandeh (نوكنده) (Note: Also romanized as Naukandeh; also known as Naukandekh and Nowkandeh-ye Kūchek) is a village in Dinachal Rural District of Pareh Sar District in Rezvanshahr County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,071 in 293 households.
+The following census in 2011 counted 778 people in 240 households.
+The 2016 census measured the population of the village as 750 people in 261 households.